 Jeremy Snead is a senior associate in the dispute resolution practice group.
 Jeremy’s practice is focused on banking and funds litigation, corporate dispute resolution, fraud litigation, insolvency litigation and insolvency and restructuring.

 Prior to joining Appleby in 2012, Jeremy was a litigator at Mayer Brown international LLP where he focused primarily on restructuring, bankruptcy and insolvency matters.
-Since starting work in the Cayman Islands Jeremy has acting insolvency matters, shareholder and fund disputes.
+Since starting work in the Cayman Islands Jeremy has acted on various insolvency matters, shareholder and fund disputes.
 Jeremy was also admitted to the Eastern Caribbean Supreme Court, British Virgin Islands Circuit in 2014 and appeared in a lengthy trial in that jurisdiction.

 Jeremy has advised extensively in the Cayman Islands on claims available to liquidators and the exercise of liquidators’ powers, including appearing in numerous sanction applications, obtaining the first conditional fee arrangement for Cayman Attorneys to represent liquidators in the Cayman Islands, and engaging foreign attorneys on alternative fee arrangements.